chasenunez/DEVO_validator/README.md

 * Set up Frictionless in the EnviDat environment.
 * Train researchers on how to use the Open Data Editor for self-checks.
 * Automate backend validation using Frictionless Python scripts to ensure the integrity of all uploaded data.

----

-This notebook serves as an introduction to integrating Frictionless into your data management workflow, providing clear steps for both researchers and IT staff.